 Pepper Jack Cheese(ContainsMilk)

 • Adjust rack to top position and preheat oven to 450 degrees.
-Wash and dry all produce. • Halve, peel, and finely dice onion.
-Trim and halve zucchini lengthwise; scoop out seeds with a spoon and discard.
+Wash and dry produce. • Halve, peel, and finely dice onion.
+Trim and halve zucchini lengthwise; scoop out and discard seeds with a spoon.

-• Heat 1 TBSP butter (2 TBSP for 4 servings) and a drizzle of olive oil in a medium pot over medium-high heat.
+• Heat a drizzle of olive oil in a medium pot over medium-high heat.
 Add ¾ of the onion; season with salt and pepper.
-Cook, stirring, until softened, 4-5 minutes. • Stir in rice and Southwest Spice to coat.
-Add stock concentrate, 1¼ cups water (2¼ cups for 4), and a big pinch of salt.
+Cook, stirring, until softened, 4-5 minutes. • Add rice and Southwest Spice; stir to coat. • Stir in stock concentrate, 1¼ cups water (2¼ cups for 4 servings), and a big pinch of salt.
 Bring to a boil; cover and reduce to a low simmer.
-Cook until tender, 15-18 minutes. • Keep covered off heat until ready to use in step 5.
+Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to use in step 5.

 • While rice cooks, place zucchini on a baking sheet.
-Rub all over with a drizzle of olive oil.
-Season with salt and pepper, then arrange cut sides down. • Roast on top rack until browned and tender, 15-20 minutes.
+Season with a drizzle of olive oil, salt, and pepper; rub to evenly coat.
+Arrange cut sides down. • Roast on top rack until browned and tender, 15-20 minutes.

 • Meanwhile, dice tomato.
 Roughly chop cilantro.
 Zest and halve lime. • In a small bowl, combine tomato, half the cilantro, a squeeze of lime juice to taste, and as much remaining onion as you like.
 Season with salt and pepper. • In a separate small bowl, combine guacamole, lime zest, and half the sour cream (save the rest for serving).
 Squeeze in lime juice to taste.
 Season with salt and pepper.
 Add water 1 tsp at a time until mixture reaches a drizzling consistency.

-• Once zucchini is tender, remove baking sheet from oven.
-Heat broiler to high. • Fluff rice with a fork and season with salt and pepper. • Flip over zucchini and stuff with as much rice as will fit (there will be plenty left over).
+• Once zucchini is tender, remove sheet from oven.
+Heat broiler to high. • Fluff rice with a fork and season with salt and pepper.
+TIP: Stir in 1 TBSP butter (2 TBSP for 4 servings) for extra richness. • Carefully flip over zucchini and stuff with as much rice as will fit (there will be plenty left over; save for serving).
 Evenly top with pepper jack. • Broil until cheese is melted and lightly browned, 2-3 minutes.
 TIP: Watch carefully to avoid burning.

 • Divide remaining rice between plates and top with stuffed zucchini.
-Top with avocado crema, pico de gallo, remaining cilantro, and a dollop of remaining sour cream.
+Top with avocado crema, pico de gallo, remaining cilantro, and remaining sour cream.
 Drizzle with hot sauce if desired and serve.